SpecificProtagonist/jvm/README.md

 that the correct class is `java.lang.String`, how does the JVM pass the data to the string / read it back?
 Not specified.
 As a result, JVMs and class libraries are tied together.
-There's a stub in the `java` directory but it's deliberately kept minimal to the point of uselessness, serving only to describe the API the JVM depends on.
+There's a stub in the `java` directory but it's deliberately kept minimal to the point of uselessness, serving only to describe the API this JVM depends on.
 Violating said API may cause exceptions, panics or infinite loops.